 Using WiFi Direct rather than standard WiFi connections for transferring extra-large volumes of data will save any available network bandwidth.
 Similarly, network users will not impact the performance of the WiFi Direct connection, slowing it down when they consume network resources.

-Finally, WiFi Direct can use WPA2 security protocol and certification to establish secure communications to prevent information from being stolen within range of the communicating devices.
+Finally, WiFi Direct can use WPA2 security protocol and certification to establish secure communications to prevent information from being stolen within the range of the communicating devices.
 Avoiding PIN-based WPS to set the initial connection of devices will ensure that the direct WiFi connection will remain secure.

-What Platforms Support WiFi Direct?
+What platforms support WiFi Direct?

 All Microsoft-based platforms, including computers, mobile devices, and gaming consoles, support WiFi Direct.
 This includes any device running the Windows 10 and 11 operating systems and the Xbox consoles.